locize/blog/source/_posts/next-13-app-dir-i18n.md

 ### 5. Client side <a name="step-5"></a>

-So far we've created serverside pages only.
+So far we've created server side pages only.
 <br />
-So what do clientside pages look like?
+So what do client side pages look like?

-Since clientside react components can't `async` we need to do some adjustments.
+Since client side react components can't `async` we need to do some adjustments.

 Let's introduce the `app/i18n/client.js` file: